-Pokhara Enduro Race 2023
+Pokhara Enduro Race 2024

 The best trails the area offers will be included, encompassing a scenic and challenging route of 2 to 3 hours of riding per day, containing four (4) timed stages to be contested on the race day.
-At times, shuttle uplifts will be included wherever necessary to move athletes around the course.
+Limited shuttle uplifts will be included wherever necessary to move athletes around the course.

 Besides the primary enduro race, other sub-activities include a biking and sports equipment festival, a live concert, local immersion via bike clinic, and an auxiliary “Race with the Gurkhas” running event.

-Date: 23 to 25 November 2023
+Date: 27 to 29 November 2024

 Race HQ: Lakeside